 - Dues for the month of: Here the employer can indicate the month or months for which they are making the payments on behalf of the employer and the employee.

-- Account 1: Deposits made under A/c 1 refer to payments made towards the provident fund and is inclusive of both employer and employee contributions.
+- Account 1: Deposits made under A/c 1 refer to payments made towards EPF and is inclusive of both employer and employee contributions.

 - Account 10: This is a section where contributions to pension funds are mentioned.